drizzy1772/Hromadianyn_Hackathon/README.md

 # Hromadianyn FOP — FOP Data Processing | Hackathon Project

-A **collaborative hackathon project** for **automated processing of Ukrainian Sole Proprietor (FOP)** was maded in **Igor Sikorsky Kyiv Polytechnic Institute** registration data.
+A **collaborative hackathon project** for **automated processing of Ukrainian Sole Proprietor (FOP)** was maded in **Igor Sikorsky Kyiv Polytechnic Institute** for registration data.
 Developed by a team of ***four during an AI/Machine Learning hackathon***.
 The application **parses registration information, processes addresses, finds the nearest UKRSIB Bank branch, and stores the data in PostgreSQL**.

 Many newly registered sole proprietors (FOPs) need to **submit** documents or **visit** a bank branch during the onboarding process.
 However, registration data is often scattered across different sources, and manually searching for the nearest bank branch is time-consuming.